Friendly fire is an oxymoron. It means one unit firing upon another unit from the same side.

 Coast Guard 78-foot patrol boat Tiger maintained a patrol off the harbor entrance during the night.
 In the darkness overly anxious Army units along the shore fired on the cutter.

-Flight of B-17 seeking Jap cruisers after battle of Midway reported sinking one in
+Flight of B-17 seeking Jap cruisers after battle of Midway reported sinking a sub in

 15 seconds.
 Submarine Grayling complained of being bombed by B-17's at that exact location.